imadezze/ContextManagementLLM/README.md

 npm start
 ```

+**Commands**:
-Type your questions and press Enter.
-Type `exit` to quit.
+- Type your questions and press Enter
+- `exit` - Quit the application
+- `/save` - Save current conversation to file

+**Saved conversations** are stored in `saved_conversations/` folder as Markdown files.

 ## How Context is Built

 The context window is constructed in three stages:

 ### 1. System Prompt (10% of budget - ~150 tokens)
-- Base instructions for the agent
+- Base instructions for the agent (handles greetings and casual conversation naturally)
 - Formatted knowledge base entries
-- Rules for answering questions
+- Rules for prioritizing knowledge base for factual questions

 ### 2. Knowledge Entries (40% of budget - ~600 tokens)
 - **SELECT Strategy**: Retrieves top 3 most relevant entries using keyword matching